Higher dose of Gilead-Galapagos drug meets ulcerative colitis study goals

-(Reuters) - Gilead Sciences Inc and partner Galapagos NV said on Wednesday a higher dose of their experimental drug filgotinib showed greater effectiveness than placebo in a mid-stage study testing it in ulcerative colitis patients.
+(Reuters) - Gilead Sciences Inc (GILD.O) and partner Galapagos NV (GLPG.AS) said on Wednesday only a higher dose of their experimental drug filgotinib showed greater effectiveness than placebo in a pivotal study testing it in ulcerative colitis patients.

+Filgotinib is also in advanced stages of testing against multiple types of inflammatory conditions including rheumatoid arthritis, a market dominated by drugs such as AbbVie’s (ABBV.N) Humira.

+Gilead last year submitted a U.S. marketing application for the drug as a treatment for rheumatoid arthritis.

-The study tested two doses of the drug - 100 mg and 200 mg - in 1,348 adults with moderately to severely active ulcerative colitis (UC), they said.
+The companies said on Wednesday the study tested two doses of the drug - 100 milligrams (mg) and 200 mg - in 1,348 adults with moderately to severely active ulcerative colitis (UC). (reut.rs/2Tmy9fO)

 UC is a chronic inflammatory disease affecting the colon and often involves periods of remission, or absence of disease symptoms, interspersed with periods of active disease.